cswartzvi/hamilton/docs/reference/graph-adapters/index.rst

 GraphAdapters
 ==============

-This section helps determine ways to execute Hamilton.
+This section helps determine ways to execute Apache Hamilton.
 Note that these are special cases of the :doc:`../lifecycle-hooks/index` meant to help with execution.
 They implement multiple lifecycle customizations in a single place.

 Reference